 Little wonder then that visiting the Houses of Parliament is one of the first things that people think of when visiting London.

 Who wouldn’t want to take a peek at the innards of authority, the place where decisions that shape the lives of British citizens are made on a daily basis?
-I certainly did for sure.
+We certainly did for sure.

 In other words – you should totally go.